iPrakharV/OfficeEscape/README.md

 # Office Escape

 ## Overview
-Office Escape is an engaging and humorous game where you navigate the treacherous waters of office life, attempting to escape the clutches of your less-than-pleasant boss.
-With a blend of stealth, strategy, and office-themed humor, can you make it out without getting fired?
+Office Escape is an engaging and humorous game where you navigate the treacherous waters of office life, attempting to escape the clutches of your less than pleasant boss.
+With a blend of stealth, strategy, and office themed humor, can you make it out without getting fired?

 ## Features